 Even so, it’s better to just stick with positive or neutral reviews.
 They’re simply safer overall.

-Writing fake reviews doesn’t have to be difficult.
+Reviews can be legit, or they can be fake.
 For example, one person talks about how she uses information from other reviews to guide what she writes, along with some creative writing.

 Still, you do have to take the time to make sure your writing looks and sounds authentic.
 If it doesn’t, the company may not pay you or your entire account may get locked by Yelp.
 Either outcome isn’t good for your income.